If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Royal jelly appears as a yellow to white jelly that can change in color to dark based on the storage conditions and time.
+Royal jelly appears as a yellow-to-white jelly that can change in color to dark based on storage conditions and time.
 When fresh, it looks like dense milk.
 It can however change over time, varying in color from brown to bone color.
-It has its unique smell and a sour taste.
+It has a unique smell and a sour taste.
 Improper storage of royal jelly results in a dark and smelly product.

 The bioactive components of royal jelly include the following: